 A LOMA is submitted by the owner or lessee of a property.
-The requester is responsible for providing all the information needed for the review, including (if necessary) elevation information certified by a licensed land surveyor or registered professional engineer.
+The requester is responsible for providing all the information needed for the review, including (if necessary) elevation information certified by a licensed land surveyor or registered profession engineer.

 A Letter of Map Revision (LOMR) or LOMR-F is is submitted by a home or property owner or a community official.
-For more information on submitting a LOMR: fema.gov/flood-maps/ change-your-flood-zone/ loma-lomr-f. afforded a review period.
-When new or modified flood hazard information (e.g., BFEs, high-risk areas, or floodway boundaries) is provided, a 90-day appeal and comment period is provided.
-A six-month period for formal map adoption of the revised map(s) by the community is also provided.
+For more information on submitting a LOMR: fema.gov/flood-maps/ change-your-flood-zone/ loma-lomr-f.